breezystatic77/breezystatic77.github.io/reactions.md

 ## ❓

-React with `:question:` (❓) to have Thespian DM you a link to that character's bio page.
-(This reaction has a time limit of 1 hour after the message was sent)
+React with `:question:` (❓) to have Thespian DM you a link to that character's profile.
+(This reaction has a time limit of a few hours after the message was sent)

 ## ✖️